ale3d62/browser-homepage/README.md

 ## Extra Functionalities

 ### Search
-The search accepts both normal searches and direct url searches, just like a navigation bar of any browser would.
+Search can be accessed by pressing the `spacebar`.
+It accepts both normal searches and direct url searches, just like a navigation bar of any browser would.
 Normal searches use a determined search engine that can be selected as explained in the [Customize Search Engine](#customize-search-engine) section.

 ### Popups
 Three popup buttons have been added to the right of the `bookmarks`.
 The first one is used for `extra bookmarks` that the user may not want to be visible at all times, to include bookmarks in this section, check the [Customize Bookmarks](#customize-bookmarks) section.